Lip filler syringes on a tray, a primary factor in the total cost of the treatment.

 Not all fillers are created equal, and that’s a good thing!
 It means your treatment can be tailored to your specific goals.
 Brands like Juvéderm and Restylane offer a whole family of HA fillers, each with a unique consistency.
 Some gels are thicker and firmer, perfect for building noticeable volume, while others are softer and more flexible, ideal for smoothing fine lines or creating a subtle, pillowy look.
 While other types of fillers exist, like those made from Poly-L-lactic Acid, hyaluronic acid is the gold standard for lips because it delivers beautiful, natural-looking results and maintains an excellent safety profile.

-What Results to Expect (and How Long They Last)
+What Your Results Will Look Like (and How Long They’ll Last)

 You’ll see a difference in your lips almost immediately after your appointment, which is incredibly satisfying!
 However, it’s important to remember that you’ll also have some swelling for a few days.
 Your true, final result will settle in after about two weeks once the swelling has completely subsided and the filler has integrated with your tissue.
 Most hyaluronic acid lip fillers last between six and 12 months.
 Your body gradually and safely metabolizes the filler over time, so you’ll need to schedule touch-up appointments to maintain your look.
 This temporary nature allows you to adjust your results as your preferences change over the years.